teron131/better-youtube-caption/README.md

 ## Installation

-### With Node.js (Recommended for Development)
+### Quick Installation (No Build Required)

+The repository includes pre-built bundles, so you can use the extension immediately:

-1. Clone or download this repository to your local machine.
+1. **Clone or download** this repository to your local machine.
+2. Open Chrome and navigate to `chrome://extensions/`.
+3. Enable **Developer Mode** (toggle in the top-right corner).
+4. Click **Load unpacked** and select the folder containing this project.
+5. The extension will now appear in your Chrome extensions list.

+**That's it!** The bundles are already included in the repository, so no build step is required.

+### Development Setup (Optional)

+If you want to modify the code or rebuild bundles:

-2. **Install dependencies**:
+1. **Install dependencies**:
    ```bash
    npm install
    ```
-3. **Build bundles** (required for LangChain workflows):
+2. **Build bundles** (if you modify `src/captionRefiner.js` or `src/captionSummarizer.js`):
    ```bash
    npm run build
    ```
-   This generates `dist/captionSummarizer.bundle.js` and `dist/captionRefiner.bundle.js` needed by the extension.
+   This regenerates `dist/captionSummarizer.bundle.js` and `dist/captionRefiner.bundle.js`.
-4. Open Chrome and navigate to `chrome://extensions/`.
-5. Enable **Developer Mode** (toggle in the top-right corner).
-6. Click **Load unpacked** and select the folder containing this project.
-7. The extension will now appear in your Chrome extensions list.

 **Development**: Use `npm run build:watch` for auto-rebuild during development.

-### No Node.js?
-(Simple Installation)

-If you don't have Node.js installed (or prefer not to build):

-1. **Download a pre-built release** from GitHub Releases (see "Packaging & Deployment" below).
-2. Extract the ZIP file (includes ready `dist/` bundles).
-3. Open Chrome and navigate to `chrome://extensions/`.
-4. Enable **Developer Mode** (toggle in the top-right corner).
-5. Click **Load unpacked** and select the extracted folder.
-6. The extension will now appear in your Chrome extensions list.

-**Note**: Pre-built releases skip the build step—bundles are already compiled.
-For custom changes or development, install Node.js from [nodejs.org](https://nodejs.org/) and follow the full setup above.
+**Note**: For regular users, the pre-built bundles included in the repository are sufficient.
+Only rebuild if you're making code changes.

 ## Setup